jeroenmaes/BTFGui/README.md

  * Export MSI's

 ## How does it work?
-The application is just a simple C# Winforms app that usses the [BizTalkFactory Management Automation SDK](https://psbiztalk.codeplex.com/#biztalkfactory_management_automation) to do most of its magic.
+The application is just a simple C# Winforms app that uses the [BizTalkFactory Management Automation SDK](https://psbiztalk.codeplex.com/#biztalkfactory_management_automation) to do it tasks.

 ## Disclaimer
 Make sure to have a backup of your complete environment when using this tool!
 Use at own risk...